 - Aims and objectives

-- Partners (UK and Japanese partner) and their respective roles
+- Partners (Scottish and European partners) and their respective roles if appropriate

 - How the project is mutually beneficial for those involved

 - Budget breakdown including: total project cost, request to partnership, details of any cash and in-kind income from other sources